sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 In addition, `metadataConstraint` has the following properties:

-* role - *String* *optional*.
-The role attribute indicates whether this constraint states what metadata is actually present for the constraint attachment, or if it defines what content is allowed.
+* role - *String*.
+The role attribute is fixed to "Allowed" and indicates that this constraint defines what content is allowed.
 * constraintAttachment - *Object* *optional*.
 The *[constraintAttachment](#constraintAttachment)* object describes the collection of constrainable artefacts that the constraint is attached to.
 * metadataTargetRegions - *Array* *optional*.
 A list of of *[metadataTargetRegion](#metadataTargetRegion)* objects which describes the values allowed for metadata attributes.
 * releaseCalendar - *Object* *optional*.
 The *[releaseCalendar](#releaseCalendar)* defines dates on which the constrained data is to be made available.